AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 SPARK refers to two different things:

-- a programming language targeted at functional specification and static verification, plus
+- a programming language targeted at functional specification and static verification, and
-- a set of development and verification tools.
+- a set of development and verification tools for that language.

-The SPARK language is based on a subset of the Ada language, which is particularly suited to formal verification, as it is designed for critical software development.
+The SPARK language is based on a subset of the Ada language.
+Ada is particularly well suited to formal verification since it was designed for critical software development.
+SPARK builds on that foundation.

 .. image:: 01_spark_ada.png
    :align: center

-Version 2012 of Ada introduced the use of aspects that can be used for subprogram contracts, and version 2014 of SPARK added its own aspects in order to aid static analysis.
+Version 2012 of Ada introduced the use of `aspects`, which can be used for subprogram contracts, and version 2014 of SPARK added its own aspects to further aid static analysis.

 What do the tools do?
 ---------------------------------------------------------------------

-We shall start by reviewing static verification of your programs, meaning the verification of the source code directly without compiling or executing it.
-This verification involves tools that perform static analysis and this, in general, can take various forms.
-It includes, for example, type checking and visibility rules enforcement, as done by the compiler, as well as more complex reasoning, such as abstract interpretation, as done by a tool like `CodePeer
-<https://www.adacore.com/codepeer>`_ from AdaCore.
-The tools that come with
-SPARK perform two different forms of static analysis:
+We start by reviewing static verification of programs, which is verification of the source code performed without compiling or executing it.
+Verification uses tools that perform static analysis.
+These can take various forms.
+They include tools that check types and enforce visibility rules, such as the compiler, in addition to those that perform more complex reasoning, such as abstract interpretation, as done by a tool like `CodePeer <https://www.adacore.com/codepeer>`_ from AdaCore.
+The tools that come with SPARK perform two different forms of static analysis:

-- The first one is called `flow analysis` and, in general, it is the fastest form of analysis.
-It checks in particular initialization of variables and data dependencies between inputs and outputs of subprograms.
+- `flow analysis` is the fastest form of analysis.
+It checks initializations of variables and looks at data dependencies between inputs and outputs of subprograms.
 It can also find unused assignments and unmodified variables.

-- The second one is called `proof` and it checks in particular absence of runtime errors in program execution as well as conformance with specifications.
+- `proof` checks for the absence of runtime errors as well as the conformance of the program with its specifications.

 Key Tools
 ---------------------------------------------------------------------

-The tool for formal verification of the SPARK language is called GNATprove.
+The tool for formal verification of the SPARK language is called `GNATprove`.
 It checks for conformance with the SPARK subset and performs flow analysis and proof of the source code.
-The SPARK language is also supported by several other tools.
-In particular, it is fully supported by the `GNAT compiler
+Several other tools support the SPARK language, including both the `GNAT compiler
-<https://www.adacore.com/gnatpro>`_ and by the `GPS integrated development
+<https://www.adacore.com/gnatpro>`_ and the `GPS integrated development
 environment <https://www.adacore.com/gnatpro/toolsuite/gps>`_.

 A trivial example
 ---------------------------------------------------------------------

-We will now look at a simple example of subprogram in Ada that also uses SPARK aspects to specify a verifiable subprogram contract.
-The subprogram called ``Increment`` adds 1 to the value of its parameter ``X``:
+We start with a simple example of a subprogram in Ada that uses SPARK aspects to specify verifiable subprogram contracts.
+The subprogram, called ``Increment``, adds 1 to the value of its parameter ``X``:

 .. code:: ada spark-report-all